Iceland car rental Show menu

-10 Amazing Icelandic Volcano Facts
+Top 10 Amazing Icelandic Volcano Facts

 As a volcanic island, Iceland is home to many active, dormant, and extinct volcanoes.
-Past and current volcanic activity is a defining feature of the island and it is what gives Iceland many of its unique landscapes, geysirs and delightful hot springs.
-Volcanic activity, however, is not without its drawbacks.
-You may remember Iceland's last large volcanic eruption in 2010 when Eyjafjallajökull filled the sky with ash and disrupted hundreds of flights across Europe.
+Past and current volcanic activity is a defining feature of the island and it is what gives Iceland many of its unique landscapes, geysers, and delightful hot springs.
+There is absolutely no danger when travelling to Iceland, as the country is well-equipped with defences of all measures against any possible seismic activity.

 The people of Iceland live in relative harmony with these often unpredictable sleeping giants.
 But are you familiar with all there is to know about Iceland’s volcanic activity?
-It’s best to learn as much as you can before your Icelandic adventure to really appreciate Iceland’s landscapes for what they are.
+It’s best to learn as much as you can before your Icelandic adventure to appreciate Iceland’s landscapes for what they are.
 Here are just 10 amazing facts about volcanic activity in Iceland.

 1. Mount Hekla has erupted 18 times since 1104.